 The person I myself made with my own body.
 How awful does that sound?

-My little human will be fed and cleaned and play with and love each and every day.
+My little human will be fed and cleaned and played with and loved each and every day.
 But no one can tell me that I need to like him each and every day.

 Don’t tell me there hasn’t been a time when you haven’t liked your own child.

 Parents are still human.
-Mothers and fathers and guardians of any kind are still allowed to feel things other than love when they join the PARENTING WOLD.
+Mothers and fathers and guardians of any kind are still allowed to feel things other than love when they join the parenting world.